Universality for bond percolation in two dimensions: Introduction and results

-We note in passing that Theorem \ref{thm:eq} may be extended to certain other graphs derived from the three main lattices of this paper by sequences of \stt s, as well as to their dual graphs.
-This includes a number of $2$-uniform tessellations (see \cite{GS}) and, in particular, two further Archimedean lattices, namely those denoted $(3^3,4^2)$ and $(3,4,6,4)$ and illustrated in Figure \ref{fig:arch1}.
+We note in passing that Theorem~\ref{thmeq} may be extended to certain other graphs derived from the three main lattices of this paper by sequences of star--triangle transformations, as well as to their dual graphs.
+This includes a number of tessellations (see~\cite{GS}) and, in particular, two further Archimedean lattices, namely those denoted $(3^3,4^2)$ and $(3,4,6,4)$ and illustrated in Figure~\ref{figarch1}.
 The measures on these two lattices are as follows.
-Let $\bp=(p_0,p_1,p_2)\in[0,1)^3$ be \sd.
-Edge $e$ is open with probability $p(e)$ where: \begin{letlist} \item $p(e) = p_0$ if $e$ is horizontal, \item $p(e) = p_1$ if $e$ is parallel to the right edge of an upwards pointing triangle, \item $p(e)=p_2$ if $e$ is parallel to the left edge of an upwards pointing triangle, \item the two parameters of any rectangle have sum $1$. \end{letlist} Theorem \ref{thm:eq} holds with $\sM$ augmented by all such bond models on these two lattices.
+Let $\bp=(p_0,p_1,p_2)\in[0,1)^3$ be self-dual.
+Edge $e$ is open with probability $p(e)$ where: \begin{longlist}[(a)] \item[(a)] $p(e) = p_0$ if $e$ is horizontal, \item[(b)] $p(e) = p_1$ if $e$ is parallel to the right edge of an upward pointing triangle, \item[(c)] $p(e)=p_2$ if $e$ is parallel to the left edge of an upward pointing triangle, \item[(d)] the two parameters of any rectangle have sum $1$. \end{longlist} Theorem~\ref{thmeq} holds with $\sM$ augmented by all such bond models on these two lattices.
 The proofs are essentially the same.
-The methods used here do not appear to extend to homogeneous percolation on these two lattices, and neither may they be applied to the other six Archimedean lattices.
-Drawings of the eleven Archimedean lattices and their duals may be found in \cite{PW}.
+The methods used here do not appear to extend to homogeneous percolation on these two lattices.
+Drawings of the eleven Archimedean lattices and their duals may be found in~\cite{PW}.
+We note that the remaining six Archimedean lattices may not be embedded isoradially in the plane (see~\cite{GM3,KenS}).

-There is a simple reason for the fact that Theorem \ref{thm:eq} concerns the alternating-arm exponents rather than all arm exponents.
-We shall see in Section \ref{sec:transformation} that the \stt\ conserves open primal and open$^*$ dual paths, but that, in certain circumstances, it allows distinct paths of the same colour to coalesce.
+There is a simple reason for the fact that Theorem~\ref{thmeq} concerns the alternating-arm exponents rather than all arm exponents.
+We shall see in Section \ref{sectransformation} that the star--triangle transformation conserves open primal and open$^*$ dual paths, but that, in certain circumstances, it allows distinct paths of the same colour to coalesce.

-The \bxp\ of \cite{GM1} implies a type of affine isotropy of these models at criticality, yielding in particular that certain directional exponents are independent of the choice of direction, For example, if one insists on one-arm connections in a specific direction, the ensuing exponent equals the undirected exponent $\rho$.
+The box-crossing property of~\cite{GM1} implies an affine isotropy of these models at criticality, yielding in particular that certain directional exponents are independent of the choice of direction.
+For example, let $\theta \in[0,\pi)$, and consider the probability of an open path from the origin to a line with gradient $\tan\theta$ and distance $\pm n$ from the origin.
+The associated exponent equals the undirected exponent $\rho$.
 A similar statement holds for arm-directions in the alternating-arm exponents.
+These facts follow by the box-crossing property (in conjunction with the separation theorem of Section~\ref{secsep}), in particular by its consequence that any annulus comprising rectangles of given aspect-ratio contains an open cycle with probability bounded away from $0$.